 You will need a brochure or other handout literature and/or online advertisements and social media graphics telling about your event.
-Sharing some of the topics, promising meaningful fun, and telling the details of time, place, and cost are important.
+Share some of the topics, promise meaningful fun, and tell the details of time, place, and cost.
 A registration form or link should be included.
 Make handouts as nice as you can reasonably afford.
-After the handout piece, posters and bulletin inserts for general publicity in churches and other venues can be useful to create an awareness of the event.
+You might also create posters and bulletin inserts for general publicity in churches and other venues to create awareness of the event.
 Some sophisticated ministries create web pages and videos telling about the event.
-Quality brochures or flyers telling about your event will help to recruit the inviters.
+Quality promotional materials telling about your event will help to recruit the inviters.